tstack/lnav/docs/source/ui.rst

 The breadcrumb bar will show the following crumbs:

-* the timestamp for the top line;
+* the timestamp for the focused line;
-* the log format for the top line;
+* the log format for the focused line;
-* the name of the file the top line was pulled from;
+* the name of the file the focused line was pulled from;
-* the "operation ID" of the top log message, if it is supported by the log format.
+* the "operation ID" of the focused log message, if it is supported by the log format.

 These crumbs are interactive and can be used to navigate to different parts